 Decades after the death of my mother, I finally understand what that unexpected gap wanted from me.
 I know why I felt the feelings I felt, too.
 I discovered that it is my responsibility, no matter how arduous, to see, feel, and embrace the change that comes within my gap.
 I know now that I felt angry and confused back then because I was afraid of “the unexpected gap:” I wanted to trust only that which was familiar and wanted to remain there.
 I felt sad because I did not and could not see or embrace my life without Mom; I felt guilty because I had chosen to argue with my mother that unforgettable morning instead of telling her I loved her.
 I lacked faith in what was to come, in the personal growth that was to occur, in the process of life.
 I did not accept that Mom’s passing (for whatever mysterious reasons) was my gap.

 Can anyone truly explain why anyone dies at a specific time or why things happen the way they do?
 The answer will always remain elusive, but I do know this: autumn comes every year whether we are prepared or not.
 Unexpected change will come.
-And, that “gap” we all experience in one form or another is a chance for release, growth and the eventual emerging of change, of new life.
+And, that “gap” we all experience in one form or another is a chance for release, growth and the eventual emerging of change and of new life.

 Heed the gap.

 Vilma Reynoso, www.vilmareynoso.com.
 Inspiration for Creative Health.
 Abundant Life.